robertoAg/the_same_shit/wp-content/plugins/rating-widget/readme.txt

 The RatingWidget Team

 == Change Log ==

+= 2.6.6 - 2015-09-17
+* Fix: Resolved the upgrade issues users without an API secret-key were having on upgrade to the new version.
+* Fix: The [ratingwidget] shortcode can now retrieve the current post's ID if the post_id attribute is not set.
+* New: Added an option to force account reset with external details.

 = 2.6.5 - 2015-09-12 =
 * Update: Improved API connectivity messaging + added the error from the API call when user submit a request to fix.